All Products

 DROP tenant tn1;

-In standalone multi-tenant mode, usernames can be up to 20 characters and contain only uppercase letters, lowercase letters, digits, and underscores (_).
+• In standalone multi-tenant mode, usernames are limited to 20 characters and can contain only uppercase letters, lowercase letters, digits, and underscores (_).

 From the system tenant

-The privileged account can create and delete users in any regular tenant.
+From within the system tenant, you can use a privileged account to create and delete users within a regular tenant.

 -- Without a password